pslib-cz/2019l4web-typography-css-library-DanJsef/Readme.md

 ## Usage

-This library is based on html structure, so you don't have to worry about any classes.
+This library is mainly based on html structure, so you don't have to worry about classes.
+There are few additional components which are initialized by class.

 Entire blog post has to be wrapped in **article** tag.